 A skilled juvenile attorney can help you and your child understand all of the probation requirements determined by the court.
 As a result, it will be easier for your child to move on with his or her life once probation is complete.

 The goal of probation is to help your child learn from their mistakes and grow into a law-abiding citizen.
 An attorney understands this goal and can help fight for your child's rights.

 Have Questions About Juvenile Probation?
 We Can Help.

-The Maddox Law Firm is here to help you and your child move forward.
-If you have questions about juvenile probation or need help with your child’s case, please call our attorneys at 972-373-3635 or send us a message.
+Maddox Law is here to help you and your child move forward.
+If you have questions about juvenile probation or need help with your child's case, please call our attorneys at 972-546-2496 or send us a message.